m101yosef/m101yosef.github.io/content/authors/admin/_index.md

   - name: Mansoura University

 # Short bio (displayed in user profile at end of posts)
-bio: Data scientist and Reinforcement Learning Researcher.
+bio: A Data Scientist and Researcher, focusing on deep reinforcement learning, human-AI interaction, and human brain.
+Also, I love to design my visuals by myself.

 # Interests to show in About widget
 interests:
-   - Reinforcement Learning
+   - Deep Reinforcement Learning
    - Human-AI Interaction
-   - Multi-agent Learning
+   - The Human Brain

 # Education to show in About widget
 education: